slazarov/python-bittrex-websocket/README.md

 * Daniel Paquin: [gdax-python](https://github.com/danpaquin/gdax-python) - a websocket client for GDAX.
 The project really helped me around using threads and structuring the code.

-* [David Parlevliet](https://github.com/dparlevliet) - saw his signalR code initially which included Bittrex specific commands.
+* [David Parlevliet](https://github.com/dparlevliet) - saw his SignalR code initially which included Bittrex specific commands.
 Saved me a lot of time in researching.

 * Eric Somdahl: [python-bittrex](https://github.com/ericsomdahl/python-bittrex) - great python bindings for Bittrex.
 Highly recommend it, I use it in conjuction with the websocket client.